-The ancient process for attaining happiness is called, bhakti-yoga, (bhakti means devotional and yoga means ‘connection.’
-I equate this “yoga connection happiness” to the apparent romance of Jane Austen’s novels, (which I will get to a bit later).
-Indeed, it is the most natural thing for the soul to love, and therefore this Bhakti-yoga is something natural for us.
-Devotion comes naturally for the pure soul.
+The ancient process for attaining happiness is called, in Sanskrit, bhakti-yoga, (bhakti means devotional and yoga means ‘connection.’
+This “yoga connection happiness” is our natural condition.
+Indeed, it is the most natural thing for the soul to love, and therefore this bhakti-yoga is something natural for us.
+It’s a natural state of the pure consciousness, because love comes naturally for the pure soul.
 Yet whom do we love and why?
 Naturally, we are attracted to a friend with a loving heart.
-Now, let’s consider our source.
+If we listen to the ancient wisdom-teachings of Bhagavad Gita, we find ourselves in the presence of a personal Source.
+Of course, you can call this source by any name.
+We don’t get hung up over a particular name.
+We use the name, ‘Krishna’ (a Sanskrit name) that means “all-attractive” (all the knowledge, beauty, power, wealth, fame, fortune and renunciation).

 Jane’s novels are wondrous because they profoundly illustrate forms of reciprocal love, in the mode of pure friendship which is why they are generally considered to be the most romantic ever written.
 Therefore it’s odd when scholars call attention to her ‘anti-romantic’ stance.
 What does this mean?
 Well, her heroines never fall victim to irrational or wishful thinking.
 Lizzy Bennett is able to be cool headed, even when Mr. Wickham more or less dumps her for an heiress with a small fortune.
 She doesn’t fall hopelessly in love before she understands whether a man is a worthy partner (or not).
 Same with Eleanor Dashwood in Sense and Sensibility.
 They all demonstrate a very basic self-control where matters of the head (and heart) are concerned.
 Most importantly, Jane Austen makes chastity elegant.
 Even if we are not bothered by loose morals, somehow we still feel badly for those characters who ruin their lives by engaging in sex based solely on physical gratification.
 Especially Jane had something to say when love (or rather lust), is so often introduced as “love at first sight.”
 Showing the great differences between pure love as opposed with lust, is what Jane does so profoundly.